dvrk-config/dvrk_config_jhu/README.md

 don't forget to edit the `CMakeLists.txt` and `package.xml` to rename the package (query replace the `dvrkconfig_jhu` with `dvrk_config_XXX` (`XXX` being your institution's acronym).
-Once this is done and after you rebuild your workspace, you will be able to do `roscd dvrk_config_jhu` or use this path to locate the dVRK configuration files in your own launch files.
+Once this is done and after you rebuilt your workspace, you will be able to do `roscd dvrk_config_jhu` or use this path to locate the dVRK configuration files in your own launch files.